sudoblockio/tackle/docs/writing-hooks.md

 # Creating Hooks

-This document covers all aspects of writing hooks focusing on the API and it's semantics for how it can be used within tackle files.
+This document covers all aspects of writing hooks in python focusing on the API and it's semantics for how it can be used within tackle files.
 For creating providers and creating dependencies, please check out the [creating providers](creating-providers.md) section.

 ## Overview

 Tackle box hooks are any object located within the `hooks` directory that extends a BaseHook object and implement an `execute` method as the entrypoint to calling the hook.
 BaseHook objects are [pydantic](https://github.com/samuelcolvin/pydantic) objects as well such that their attributes need to include type annotations.
 All of these attributes are then made accessible when calling the hook from a yaml file.

-There are couple other semantics that will be described in this document such as mapping arguments, excluding from rendering, and auto-generating documentation for your hooks that will be covered later in this document.
+There are couple other semantics that will be described in this document such as mapping arguments, excluding from rendering, and auto-generating documentation for your hooks.

 ## Basic Example